 As our December theme chokes on the very last mince pie, we celebrate four decades of disappointment, brought to you by Jaguar.

-The 2000 Cadillac Seville STS is one of the episodes in Cadillac´s incredibly drawn-out attempts to get away from the form it showed from the 1950s until the mid-1990s, purveyors of ludicrously oversprung land yachts.
-So, while Alfa Romeo would love some of its 1960s mojo back, Cadillac wants us to forget they did a rather good job of making supremely comfortable and utterly American saloons.
-Continue reading “Looking Back: 2000 Cadillac Seville STS”
+The 2000 Cadillac Seville STS is one of the episodes in Cadillac’s incredibly drawn-out attempts to get away from the form it showed from the 1950s until the mid-1990s, purveyors of ludicrously oversprung land yachts.
+So, while Alfa Romeo would love some of its 1960s mojo back, Cadillac wants us to Continue reading “Looking Back: 2000 Cadillac Seville STS”

 In the second of our postscripts to the XJ40 story, we profile its architect.

-Today we profile a man who did more to define not only the XJ40 concept, but also Jaguar’s overall engineering direction than perhaps any other individual – Bob Knight CBE.
+We profile a man who did more to define not only the XJ40 concept, but also Jaguar’s overall engineering direction than perhaps any other single individual – Bob Knight CBE.

 Tragedy, Loss, Redemption?
-Driventowrite brings its XJ40 epic to a close and wonders, can Jaguar ever escape its past?
+Driven to Write brings its XJ40 epic to a close and asks, can Jaguar ever truly escape its past?

 One of our readers has asked for further clarification on the meaning of the “CX line” with respect to the 2008 Renault Laguna.
 The first photo shows the 1976 Citroen CX, designed by Robert Opron.
 The second photo shows a Series 1 Renault Laguna from 2009.
 The CX line is partially obscured by the cut-out of the headlamps and, of course, is set within a more complex environment than the corresponding line on the 1976 car.

-Flushed with the euphoria of beating General Motors to the punch, it seems Ford not only overpaid but failed to carry out a thorough pre-purchase inspection.
-As the scale of Jaguar’s problems became clear, budgets and new car programmes were slashed.
-It didn’t take long for the briefings to start; the US giant unashamedly publicising their findings, seemingly oblivious to the negative PR this would engender.
+Bent on beating General Motors to the punch, it appears the Blue Oval not only overpaid but failed to carry out a sufficiently thorough pre-purchase inspection.
+As the scale of Jaguar’s issues became clear, budgets and new car programmes were slashed.
+It didn’t take long for the briefings to start, the US giant unashamedly publicising their findings, seemingly oblivious to the negative PR this would engender – to say nothing about morale.
 Continue reading “History Repeating – XJ40 Part 18”

 The F-Type is not the quintessential modern Jaguar.
 This is.